barsoom/review/README.md

 ### Collect info on how to work with Phoenix and Elm in one place

-There is already blog posts, but haven't found anything that describes a development enviornment that works as well as something like react / rails.
+There is already blog posts, but haven't found anything that describes a development environment that works as well as something like react / rails.
 Might write one based on this.

 * [ ] Write down ideas for a blog post or gist or something
 * [ ] Finish up tools (elm-phoenix, elm-brunch, elm-phoenix-ujs)